hummingbot/hummingbot-site/docs/blog/posts/2020-06-celo-arbitrage/index.md

 ### No-code arbitrage bots

-As shown in this [video](https://youtu.be/HfPiB2d47yY), Hummingbot’s upcoming `celo-arb` strategy allows anyone with cGLD or cUSD to build and run an arbitrage just by answering a few configuration questions.
+As shown in this `video`, Hummingbot’s upcoming `celo-arb` strategy allows anyone with cGLD or cUSD to build and run an arbitrage just by answering a few configuration questions.
 Users can create a bot that continually scans for arbitrage opportunities 24/7 and capitalizes on them.

 As Celo expands to other exchanges and more cGLD and cUSD pairs are listed, there will be many combinations of crosses, creating more potential arbitrage opportunities for bots to capture.
 The more bots there are, the more anti-fragile Celo’s stability mechanism becomes.